dimkroon/dimkroon.github.io/guides/install-from-zip.md

 A file browser dialog will open.
 Use this to locate the zip file if you have just downloaded it manually.
-If you have followed the instructions at [how to add a file source](/guides/howto-add-file-source.html), you'll find a source named dimkroon.github in the file browser.
+If you have followed the instructions at [how to add a file source](/guides/howto-add-file-source.html), you'll find a source named dimkroon.net in the file browser.
 Select that to open the web directory.

 Navigate to the zip file you want to install and click, or press enter.
 The